mansimars/mansimars.github.io/_site/Readme.md

 ## Instructions
 -----------------
+### **Markdown: Lightweight Markup Language**
+>   Markdown is one of the best Lightweight markup language as it has the cleanest syntax incredible and infuriating, wonderful and maddening.
+Markdown does not have any defined standard and has limited set of features.[^1]
+>
+> For more broad compatibility, we can use "vanilla" Markdown syntax but we cannot use the tables and denced code blocks in vanilla Markdown syntax.
+We can also change to a different flavour but we would need to make some changes to source files according to the new flavour.[^2]

 ### **Use Distributed Version Control**
-> According to Etter's book, Distributed version control system (DVCS) allows us to work offline and have comparatively better performance.
+> Distributed version control system (DVCS) allows us to work offline and have comparatively better performance.
 It also helps to work concurrently on the same set of files.
-All developers prefer using DVCS so it would be beneficial for the technical writers to use distributed version control system to work on documentations.
+All developers prefer using DVCS so it would be beneficial for the technical writers to use distributed version control system to work on documentations.[^3]
 >
 > In addition to that, we do not need to to use ```git reflog``` if we are using DVCS for documentation purposes.
 >
-> There are some benefits of storing documentation in the same repository of the souce code.
+> There are some benefits of storing documentation in the same repository of the souce code.[^4]
 > * The code and the documentation branches stay in sync.
 > * New developers have more probability to contribute as new developers do not need to clone a separate repository.
 1. Go to [GitHub](https://github.com/) and create a new repository by clicking on *New* from the top-left of the screen.